o6-webwork/tableagent/README.md

 ## Acknowledgements

-Thanks to the developers of Streamlit, LangChain, and the HuggingFace community for providing amazing tools and libraries.
+Special thanks to the developers of Streamlit, LangChain, and the HuggingFace community for providing the robust tools and libraries that power TableAgent.